Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Mott Insulating Silicene - Theoretical Support

 \section{Mott Insulating Silicene - Theoretical Support}

-In this section, using recent estimates of Hubbard U, neighbor repulsions and Mott's argument for metal insulator transition invoking screened long range coulomb, we will show that silicene is a Mott insulator.
+In this section, using recent estimates of Hubbard U, nearest neighbour repulsion V and Mott's argument for metal insulator transition invoking screened long range coulomb, we will argue a Mott insulating ground state for silicene.

 We begin with a summary of basic quantum chemistry and band theory results for silicene.
 Silicon, located just below carbon in the periodic table has a larger atomic radius $\sim$ 1.17 $\AA$A, in contrast to a smaller value $\sim$ 0.77 $\AA$ for carbon.
 This leads to a \textit{significant} 3p-$\pi$ \textit{bond stretching}: Si-Si distance is $\sim$ 2.3 $\AA$, while C-C distance is only 1.4 $\AA$ in graphene.